Modelling Human Values for Value-Aware Multi-Agent Systems: A Roadmap for Value-Aligned AI Research

-We address each of these challenges in the following four subsections, that are structured as follows: \begin{enumerate*}[1) ] \item describes the research challenge, \item presents the key work in this area, and \item set out the research roadmap by detailing the research goals within each challenge and some associated proposals for research strategies. \end{enumerate*} VTM would benefit these research goals and strategies and the potential integration of that research, which we reiterate in the fifth and final subsection.
+We address each of these challenges in the following four subsections, where each is structured to include: \begin{enumerate*}[1) ] \item a description of the research challenge, \item a summary of key work in the area, and \item a roadmap outlining the research goals associated with each challenge, along with proposed strategies to pursue them. \end{enumerate*} The final, fifth subsection concludes by highlighting VTM's overall contribution to developing AI that can represent and reason with human values.